marrink-lab/bentopy/README.md

 <details>
 <summary>
-Luckily, _bentopy render_ has some additional tricks up its sleeve to ease this load.
+Luckily, _bentopy-render_ has some additional tricks up its sleeve to ease this load.
 </summary>